Patriot Front: 2024

-On April 27 in Charleston, West Virginia, about 100 Patriot Front members exited U-Haul trucks in Daniel Boone Park and marched to the capitol building in front of the statue of Stonewall Jackson located on Kanawha Boulevard and California Street.
-The group carried numerous Patriot Front flags and a banner and members chanted and attempted to hand out propaganda fliers.
+On April 27 in Charleston, West Virginia, about 100 Patriot Front members exited U-Haul trucks in Daniel Boone Park and marched to the Capitol building in front of the statue of Stonewall Jackson located on Kanawha Boulevard and California Street.
+The group carried numerous Patriot Front flags and a banner, and members chanted and attempted to hand out propaganda fliers.
 They wore white masks to obscure their faces, khaki pants, dark blue polo shirts, and hats.
 Many included sunglasses with their uniforms.
-The Charleston Police Department remained close by to ensure the people of Charleston's safety and the march ended without incident.
+The Charleston Police Department remained close by to ensure the people of Charleston's safety, and the march ended without incident.
 This demonstration happened on the same day that YWCA Charleston hosted a Race to End Racism event.
-Charleston's mayor, Amy Goodwin, responded to the unexpected demonstration by noting, "It is important for our community to celebrate coming together and stand up against hate.
+Charleston's mayor, Amy Shuler Goodwin, responded to the unexpected demonstration by noting, "It is important for our community to celebrate coming together and stand up against hate.
 When our city team learned of a national hate group demonstrating earlier today, we acted quickly and appropriately to make sure all in our community remained safe."

-In July 2024, Patriot Front, the Goyim Defense League, and other white supremacist and neo-Nazi organizations handed out flyers, asked passersby if they were Jewish, and disrupted a City Council meeting in Nashville, Tennessee, waving large Confederate flags.
+In July, Patriot Front, the Goyim Defense League, and other white supremacist, antisemitic, and neo-Nazi organizations handed out flyers, asked passersby if they were Jewish, and disrupted a city council meeting in Nashville, Tennessee, waving large Confederate flags.
 In response, the Jewish Federation of Greater Nashville organized a peace rally, drawing about 400 participants.